How to Reduce Windshield Glare at Night — 7 Tips for Safer Driving

 Here’s where tech steps in.
 One of the most overlooked methods for reducing windshield glare at night is the use of professionally installed, non-tinted window film.

-Certain high-end films are engineered not just to block UV and heat during the day, but also to minimize reflections and diffuse headlight glare at night.
+Some high-end films are designed to block UV rays and heat during the day.
+They also reduce reflections and diffuse headlight glare at night.

 The benefits: